Raziel7893/WindowsGSM.Brink/README.md

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

 ### Notes
+- Steam musst be installed and started once.
+- For ServerListing it also needs to be running and logged in apperantly, as it does not support GSLT
 - The server needs one start to generate some ini files, so the first start could crash, just try again
 - If IP Connect works but no Server Listing, try setting your public IP inside Edit Config Windows under Server IP
 - If local connections work but not External: see chapter Portforwarding